causaest/onrbooks/rbooks-online-extras.md

 14. RAP Companion, by Matthew Gregory, Matthew Upson: https://ukgovdatascience.github.io/rap_companion/

 A short book about RAP (Reproducible Analytical Pipelines) in R. Useful, but unmaintained.

+15. The Epidemiologist R Handbook, by Neale Batra et al.: https://epirhandbook.com/en/

+Handbook written by epidemiologists, for epidemiologists.
+It comes with an R package: https://github.com/appliedepi/epirhandbook.

+16. Geocomputation with R, by Robin Lovelace, Jakub Nowosad, Jannes Muenchow: https://r.geocompx.org/

+Specialised book on geographic data analysis, visualization and modeling.
+Well-written and actively developed.

+17. The Shiny AWS Book, by Matt Dancho: https://business-science.github.io/shiny-production-with-aws-book/

+Describes the process for deploying applications in the Cloud with Shiny and AWS.
+Last updated in 2020.